-Paul Brest (CASBS fellow, 1983–84) is former dean and professor emeritus (active), at Stanford Law School, a lecturer at Stanford's Graduate School of Business, and a faculty co-director of the Stanford Center on Philanthropy and Civil Society.
-He was previously president of the William and Flora Hewlett Foundation.
+Paul Brest (CASBS Class of 1983-84) is Former Dean and Professor Emeritus (active), at Stanford Law School, a lecturer at the Stanford Graduate School of Business, a faculty co-director of the Stanford Center on Philanthropy and Civil Society, and co-director of the Stanford Law and Policy Lab.
+He was president of the William and Flora Hewlett Foundation from 2000-2012.

-Jeffrey L. Bleich leads the global practice for Munger, Tolles & Olson LLP.
-From 2009 to 2013, he served as the US ambassador to Australia, and prior to that as special counsel to President Obama in the White House.
-In addition to his private practice, Bleich has held multiple state and federal leadership positions, including chair of the California State University Board of Trustees (2008–09), president of the California State Bar (2007–08), president of the Bar Association of San Francisco (2002–03), director of the White House commission on youth violence (1999–00), and president of the Barristers Club of San Francisco (1995).
-Bleich currently serves on the Fulbright board and on California’s International Trade and Investment Council, and he advises the Obama Administration on cyber-security and countering violent extremism.
+Jeffrey L. Bleich is currently the CEO of Dentons international consulting and a Partner in Dentons US LLP.
+From 2009 to 2013, he served as the U.S. Ambassador to Australia, and prior to that as special counsel to President Obama in the White House.
+In addition to his private practice, Bleich has held multiple state and federal leadership positions including chair of the California State University Board of Trustees (2008-2009), president of the California State Bar (2007-2008), president of the Bar Association of San Francisco (2002-2003), Director of the White House Commission on youth violence (1999-2000), and president of the Barristers Club of San Francisco (1995).
+Bleich currently serves as Vice Chair of the Fulbright Board and on California’s International Trade and Investment Council, and he advises the Administration on cyber-security and countering violent extremism.

-Bleich holds a BA from Amherst College, an MPP from Harvard University, and a JD from the University of California, Berkeley's School of Law.
-He clerked for Judge Abner Mikva on the Washington, DC, Circuit and for Chief Justice William H. Rehnquist on the US Supreme Court.
+Bleich holds a BA from Amherst College, an MPP from Harvard University, and a JD from the University of California Berkeley School of Law.
+He clerked for Judge Abner Mikva on the Washington, DC, circuit and Chief Justice William H. Rehnquist on the U.S. Supreme Court.
 In 2009, the city of San Francisco named a day in his honor.

 John Seely Brown (JSB) was the chief scientist of Xerox Corporation until April 2002 and the director of its Palo Alto Research Center (PARC) until June 2000.
 He is currently a visiting scholar and advisor to the provost at the University of Southern California and serves as the independent co-chairman for Deloitte’s Center for the Edge.